gemcosta/buzzer/README.md

 3. Write and upload the code to Twilio's servers so that it runs every time it receives a call
 4. Change the callbox's destination number to the new Twilio number.

+1/9/2020: I have updated my solution in order to address a new problem.
+I was getting phone calls from robo-callers, which was not only using up my funds to execute the code on Twilio, it was texting my phone alerting me someone was buzzing into the door (when in reality no one was there).

+So I elected to create a "virtual blacklist" by taking advantage of Twilio's new "Functions" feature.
+See blacklist.rb Then, I configured my number to execute the function (called "blacklist") if it receives a call.
+This function also executes the above TwiML code after it determines the call is not an unwanted number.
+Otherwise, it will reject the call.

 ### Distribution
 Feel free to use this code yourself.
 Use at your own discretion.